commit-live-students/advanced_linear_regression/q05_lasso/README.md

 ## Create a Lasso regressor model and measure the accuracy of your linear model.

-Your job is to improvise L2 (Ridge)  Regularization on linear model created previously.
+Your job is to improvise L1 (lasso)  Regularization on linear model created previously.

 This assignment will help you how to create and apply Lasso regressor method of